 Simple enough from the outside, tables and crates of cheap used books.
 Thankfully nothing caught my eye outside.
 But as soon as I entered I was lost.
 It is a kingdom of second hand and discounted new books.

 The place is so full that there is space for one person only in front of any given bookshelf.
 Books are also piled high on the tables.
-I found quite big section on art and related topics an on history.
+I found quite a big section on art and related topics an on history.
 I got stuck in the fiction world for a while too.

-I must admit I did not go to explore downstairs, because it required leaving my bag at the cash-register and I do not like doing that.
+I must admit I did not go to explore downstairs because it required leaving my bag at the cash register and I do not like doing that.
 I understand why, especially that there was no one downstairs, but I just like having my belongings with me, even when I’m looking for books.
 All of this was definitely made up by the price of books, to say it is attractive is an understatement.